HRA Calculator

 - An HRA calculator considers all of the variables that go into calculating HRA benefits, starting from your basic salary to the city you reside in.

-Eligibility Factors to avail HRA Exemptions
+Eligibility Criteria to avail HRA Exemptions

 Not every salaried employee can claim these benefits while filing taxes, because one needs to meet specific criteria to take advantage of the same.
 Here are some factors that decide your eligibility for HRA exemptions: